-Save the date for our fourth NG112 Emergency Communications Plugtests™ event, to be held on 22-26 February 2021, in partnership with the European Telecommunications Standards Institute (ETSI).
+Registrations are now open for our fourth NG112 Emergency Communications Plugtests™ event, to be held virtually on 22 February – 5 March 2021, in partnership with the European Telecommunications Standards Institute (ETSI).
 This time, it will be intercontinental.

 In a nutshell